Ritaprava95/Email_Classification_Transformers/README.md

 The notebook names are self exploratory

-N.B. :- These notebooks are only for demonstration purpose, these are not written in a way to achieve good.
+N.B. :- These notebooks are only for demonstration purpose, these are not written in a way to achieve good results in evaluation metrics.